BjornWilliams/DocsVersaTul/docs/source/mongodb.rst

 By default the model name is used, this means that your model name and collection name would have to match.
 Another way is via a custom attribute.
 The attribute **CollectionName** when added to the model provides the name given and overrides the use of the model name.
 The final way is through the use of mappings.
 These are known as Class Maps.
 Using class maps not only allows for the collection name to be provided but also allow for BsonClassMap to be setup and registered.
+With class maps a little more is involved.
+A map must be provided either at design time or at runtime via the repository constructor. see code examples below for more information.

 :CollectionName: A Custom Attribute used to annotate entities with the mongo collection name.
 If the attribute is not specified, the class-name is used.
 :BaseMap<TEntity>: Using mapping classes we can pass the collection name to pull data from, as well as the extra element property where extra data from the collection can be inserted.